 - Copy of current CPR/AED and First Aid cards.

-The Athletic Training Program faculty encourages students needing assistance to seek help from their assigned Academic Advisor or Athletic Training Program faculty at Daemen College.
+Students who need assistance are encouraged to seek help from their assigned academic advisor or athletic training program faculty at Daemen College.